jimm98y/SharpOnvif/README.md

 ```cs
 var auth = new DigestBehavior("admin", "password");
 ```
-Create the ONVIF client and set the authentication behavior before you use it:
+Create the Onvif client and set the authentication behavior before you use it:
 ```cs
  using (var deviceClient = new DeviceClient(
      OnvifBindingFactory.CreateBinding(),